jschulist/mssql-jdbc-decimal-tvp/README.md

 # mssql-jdbc-decimal-tvp
 Tests reproducing some exceptions encountered when passing BigDecimals in TVP's via mssql jdbc.
-An example exception of the exception seen:
+An example of the exception seen:

 com.microsoft.sqlserver.jdbc.SQLServerException: The incoming tabular data stream (TDS) remote procedure call (RPC) protocol stream is incorrect.
 Table-valued parameter 0 (""), row 0, column 0: Data type 0x6C has an invalid precision or scale.